 - Strong knowledge of homeless services and resources.
 Demonstrated knowledge and experience with Harm Reduction, Motivational Interviewing, Critical Time Intervention, and Housing First.

-- Two years’ experience providing services to highly vulnerable populations preferred.
+- Experience providing services to highly vulnerable populations preferred.

-- Demonstrate experience with providing mental health assessments using diagnostic criteria from the DSM-IV
+- Demonstrate experience with completing mental health assessments and client treatment plans using diagnostic criteria from the DSM-5

 - Master’s Degree from an accredited college or university in social work, human services or a related field.